rhitabratakarar/BudgetAnalysis/README.md

 # Sheet sync tool:

-* Need API key from google cloud console with Sheet's api enabled
+* Need OAuth Client secret from google cloud with Sheet's api enabled and access provided.
-* Save the api key with the key value pair as user secrets ("SHEETS_ONLY_API_KEY": "THE API KEY GOES HERE")
+* Download the client secret file after creating the OAuth Client ID.
+* Once the download is complete, rename the file as 'client_secrets.json' and paste it in the project's directory.
+* (Optional) Configure the appsettings.json for client secret name or other location if required.
 * Run the tool. (make sure you have properly configured the connection string in the app config)
 * Details will be inserted into database after this.